sajjadrahman265/as1/05-full-report.md

 ### 1.1 Problem statement and research motivation (≈100 words)

-COVID-19 created several infection waves in Malaysia, and vaccination programmes were introduced to lower the spread and severity of the disease.
-However, it is not always clear how daily new case numbers relate to infections in different vaccination groups.
-Understanding these relationships can help explain how vaccination progress influenced the behaviour of the pandemic.
-This study uses Malaysia’s daily COVID-19 data to explore whether changes in unvaccinated, partially vaccinated, fully vaccinated, and booster categories are associated with total daily new cases.
-The motivation is to identify meaningful statistical patterns that can support public health understanding.
+COVID-19 caused many waves of infection in Malaysia, and vaccines were introduced to reduce the number of cases and serious illness.
+Even though vaccination helped the country, it is still not very clear how daily new cases changed alongside the different vaccination groups.
+Understanding this relationship can help explain how the situation developed during the pandemic.
+In this project, I use daily COVID-19 data from Malaysia to see whether unvaccinated, partially vaccinated, fully vaccinated and booster groups are linked with the number of new cases each day.
+This may give a simple but helpful picture of how vaccination affected the spread.

 ### 1.2 The data set (≈75 words)

-The dataset contains daily observations from January 2020 to August 2023.
-Although the original file includes 31 columns, only seven were selected for this project: date, cases_new, cases_unvax, cases_pvax, cases_fvax, cases_boost, and cases_active.
-These variables directly relate to the research question and keep the analysis simple.
-The date was converted to proper Date format, and missing values in vaccination subgroups were replaced with zeros to ensure consistent analysis.
+The original dataset has 31 columns, but for this project I selected only seven columns: date, cases_new, cases_unvax, cases_pvax, cases_fvax, cases_boost, and cases_active.
+These columns are directly connected to the research question and make the work easier and more focused.
+The date column was changed into the correct Date format, and missing values in the vaccination columns were replaced with zeros to keep the analysis consistent.

 ### 1.3 Research question (≈50 words)

-**RQ:** Is there a significant relationship between vaccination status (unvaccinated, partially vaccinated, fully vaccinated and booster groups) and the number of new COVID-19 cases in Malaysia?
+**RQ:** Is there a significant relationship between different vaccination groups (unvaccinated, partially vaccinated, fully vaccinated and booster) and the number of new COVID-19 cases in Malaysia?

-This question helps identify whether different vaccination-level case counts move together with total new daily cases.
+This question helps to understand if changes in vaccination-group cases match the changes in total daily new cases.

 ### 1.4 Null and alternative hypothesis (≈100 words)

 To answer the research question, Pearson correlation and a multiple linear regression model were used.

-**H0 (Null Hypothesis):** There is no significant relationship between vaccination-group case counts and the number of new COVID-19 cases.
+**H0 (Null Hypothesis):** There is no significant relationship between vaccination-group case numbers and new daily COVID-19 cases.

-**H1 (Alternative Hypothesis):** There is a significant relationship between vaccination-group case counts and the number of new COVID-19 cases.
+**H1 (Alternative Hypothesis):** There is a significant relationship between vaccination-group case numbers and new daily COVID-19 cases.

-If p < 0.05, H0 will be rejected.
-The hypotheses allow us to see whether new daily cases increase or decrease in connection with vaccination status.
+The hypothesis is tested by checking the p-value.
+If p < 0.05, we reject H0.
+This shows whether changes in new cases are related to the vaccination groups.

 ---